Aretha Franklin Is 'Gravely Ill,' Says Family Friend

 "Talked to the pastor at Aretha Franklin’s church and he says he knew she must have been sick because she was going to hold her annual concert at the church this month, but he hadn’t heard from her in weeks," Syma Chowdhry tweeted.

-Upon hearing of the "Respect" singer's ailing health, musicians took to Twitter to share their well wishes.
+Upon hearing of the "Respect" singer's ailing health, celebs took to Twitter to share their well wishes.

 Showbiz 411 was the first to report that Franklin was ill.